 There are a few added sugars that contain neither glucose nor fructose.
-They are less sweet and less common, but are sometimes used as sweeteners:
+They’re less sweet and less common, but they’re sometimes used as sweeteners:

-Bottom Line: D-ribose and galactose are not as sweet as glucose and fructose, but are also used as sweeteners.
+D-ribose and galactose aren’t as sweet as glucose and fructose, but they’re also used as sweeteners.

-There’s no reason to avoid the sugar that is naturally present in whole foods.
+There’s no reason to avoid the sugar that’s naturally present in whole foods.

-Fruit, vegetables and dairy products naturally contain small amounts of sugar, but they also contain fiber, nutrients and various beneficial compounds.
+Fruit, vegetables, and dairy products naturally contain small amounts of sugar but also fiber, vitamins, minerals, and other beneficial compounds.

-The negative health effects of high sugar consumption are due to the massive amount of added sugar that is present in the Western diet.
+The negative health effects of high sugar consumption are due to the massive amount of added sugar that’s present in the Western diet.

-The most effective way to reduce your sugar intake is to eat mostly whole and unprocessed foods.
+The most effective way to reduce your sugar intake is to eat mostly whole and minimally processed foods.

 However, if you decide to buy packaged foods, be on the lookout for the many different names that sugar goes by.